-- Logon Account: You must run the service as the user that created the private key or else connection will fail.
-Enter the Windows account under which the application is to be run, e.g. the current user account.
+- (Required) Logon Account: Enter the Windows account under which the application is to be run, e.g. the current user account.

 - Password / Confirm Password: Enter the logon account's password twice.

-- (Optional) Interact with Desktop: If this setting is enabled (default), the application's output messages can be seen in the console window on Windows Session 0.
+- (Optional) Interact with Desktop: Interact with Desktop: If this setting is enabled (default), the applications' output messages can be seen in the console window on Windows Session 0.
 To switch to Session 0, it may be necessary to install FireDaemon Zero and ZeroInput.
-Alternatively, this setting may be disabled, in which case the application's GUI will be hidden.
+Alternatively, this setting may be disabled, in which case the application's messages will be hidden.

 - (Optional) Priority: To allocate more CPU time to the application, select a higher scheduling priority in this field.